Fatzcarraldo

-"Fatzcarraldo" is the thirteenth episode of the twenty-eighth season of the American animated television series The Simpsons, and the 610th episode of the series overall.
+"Fatzcarraldo" is the fourteenth episode of the twenty-eighth season of the American animated television series The Simpsons, and the 610th episode of the series overall.
 The episode was directed by Mark Kirkland and written by Michael Price.
 It aired in the United States on Fox on February 12, 2017.
 The title is a spoof of the 1982 film Fitzcarraldo.

 In this episode, Homer starts eating at a chili dog stand that he went to as a child while Lisa joins the school radio show.
 Glenn Close guest starred as Mona Simpson.
 The episode received mixed reviews.

 This episode was dedicated in memory of animator Sooan Kim.